heathermomof2/heathermomof2/README.md

 - 👋 Hi, I'm @heathermomof2 (Heather Johnson).
 - 👀 I'm interested in learning it all if it makes me money.
-- 🌱 I'm currently learning everything Java and coding Atlassian etc.
+- 🌱 I'm currently learning everything Java, HTML, npm, node, celium, json, and coding Atlassian etc.
 - 💞️ I'm looking to collaborate on anything cool.
-- 📫 How to reach me: heathermomf2@icloud.com
+- 📫 How to reach me:handyheathers_hjservicesllc@outlook.com

 ## CI/CD